AakashSinghCS/TA-Allocation-and-Management-System---CAPSTONE-PROJECT/docs/weekly_logs/Dup_IndividualLog/Dup.md

 The process is going well, But I'm waiting for the others to show some of their work.

+I also talked with Seiya today to tell him how I think he should work on his branch after the changes I made today.

 ### Next Cycle Goals (What are you going to accomplish during the next cycle)
   * Next Cycle, our team will implement the instructor features and the TA applications.
 We have not divided our roles yet.